percona/pmm-doc/docs/setting-up/client/aws.md

     `node_exporter`, used in versions of PMM prior to 1.8.0, was not able to monitor general system metrics remotely.

-## Adding an Amazon RDS MySQL, Aurora MySQL or Remote Instance
+## Adding an Amazon RDS, Aurora or Remote Instance

 The preferred method of adding an Amazon RDS database instance to PMM is via the  <i class="uil uil-cog"></i> *Configuration* → {{icon.inventory}} *PMM Inventory* → {{icon.addinstance}} *Add Instance* menu option.